JakeBassett/mean-boilerplate/README.md

 The server is started and built with a single command

-To build the project, navigate tot he root of the project and enter:
+To build the project, navigate to the root of the project and enter:

     gulp notest